Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Additional Experimental Results

 \paragraph{Horizon and reward scheme.} All finite–horizon exploration methods—\textsc{UCBVI} (every variant), \textsc{PSRL} and \textsc{OPSRL}—require a hand-chosen horizon \(H\).
 To give these baselines favourable yet realistic conditions we set \(H\) to the \emph{average optimal-path length} computed by Value Iteration, adding a small safety margin for stochastic slips: \(H=50\) in \textsc{MAP0\_EXP0}, \(H=150\) in \textsc{MAP1\_EXP5} and \textsc{MAP4\_EXP6}, and \(H=350\) in \textsc{MAP2\_EXP5} (Table~\ref{tab:steps-by-map-exp-algo-bestpath-sr}).
 Choosing \(H\) too low truncates the policy, while over-estimating it inflates exploration bonuses and slows learning at a rate of \(\widetilde{\mathcal O}(H^{2\text{--}4})\); the calibration therefore embodies non-trivial prior knowledge that horizon-free algorithms do not need.

-A uniform, deliberately sparse reward is used throughout: the agent receives \(+1\) only when the Reward-Machine task is fully completed and \(-100\) upon falling into a hole; all other transitions yield zero.
+A uniform, deliberately sparse reward is used throughout: the agent receives \(+1\) only when the Reward-Machine task is fully completed and \(-100\) upon hitting a decoration; all other transitions yield zero.
 The strong terminal penalty restarts the episode immediately, ensuring that no method—irrespective of its dependence on \(H\)—wastes steps in an absorbing state.
 This design isolates exploration efficiency as the sole differentiator between algorithms and prevents any hidden advantage from reward shaping.